 - To Avert a Serious Threat to Health or Safety – We may use and disclose your health information when necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person.
 Any such disclosure would only be made to someone we believe can help prevent or lessen the threat.

 - Specialized Government Functions – If you are a member of the armed forces, we may use and disclose your health information as required by military command authorities or the Department of Veterans Affairs.
 We may disclose your health information to authorized Federal officials for the conduct of lawful intelligence, counter-intelligence, and other national security activities authorized by law.
 We may disclose your health information to authorized Federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or conduct special investigations.
 We may also disclose health information to correctional facilities about an inmate at such a facility in certain circumstances.

 - Workers’ Compensation – We may use or disclose your health information as permitted by laws relating to workers’ compensation or related programs.

 - Special Rules Regarding Disclosure of Mental Health, Substance Use Disorder and HIV-Related Information – Generally, we may disclose your health information for treatment, payment or health care operations purposes.
 Disclosures of health information relating to care for mental health conditions, substance use disorders (including drug or alcohol use), HIV‑related testing and treatment, or minors, may be subject to certain special restrictions and require your specific authorization before we are permitted to make any such disclosure.
-For example, we generally may not disclose this specially protected information in response to a subpoena, warrant or other legal process unless you sign a specific authorization or a court orders the disclosure.
+For example, we generally may not disclose this specially protected information in response to a subpoena, warrant or other legal processes unless you sign a specific authorization or the court orders the disclosure.

 - You consent in writing;